NVIDIA/NeMo/docs/source/features/communication_overlap.rst

 Communication Overlap
 ====================

-Data-parallel communication overlap
+Data-parallel Communication Overlap
 -----------------------------------

 NeMo supports the overlap of the data-parallel (DP) communications with the computations in LLM training.
-NeMo features Distributed Optimizer that distributes optimizer states and the high precision master parameters across GPUs and this introduces two types of data-parallel communications; reduce-scatter of gradients and all-gather of updated parameters.
+NeMo features Distributed Optimizer that distributes optimizer states and the high-precision master parameters across GPUs.
+This introduces two types of data-parallel communications: reduce-scatter of gradients and all-gather of updated parameters.
-The DP communication is chunked by the granularity of a Transformer layer and overlap each communication chunk with computation.
+The DP communication is chunked by the granularity of a Transformer layer and overlaps each communication chunk with computation.
 This overlap method exposes only one DP communication chunk ensuring efficient large-scale LLM training.
 When training with pipeline-parallelism, the granularity of DP communication becomes the Transformer layers per virtual pipeline stage.